 The development of more advanced robotics and machinery from the industrial revolution to modern day has dramatically changed the landscape of the world work force.
 In our lectures we see how the advanced machinery allowed for assembly lines which greatly increased efficiency in making textiles or other goods which in turn lowered prices.
 However this also lead to a decrease in wages and with the same hours.
+This is just one example, how long has it been since anyone has seen a person working at a toll booth?
+California is almost all fast pass now, that job has been completely replaced by machinery.

 Resources: